udhayakumarcp/pm2-syslog/README.md

 ## Delete module

-To install the module, run the below command.
+To delete the module, run the below command.

 ```bash
 pm2 delete pm2-rsyslog